hyperledger-archives/fabric/sdk/node/README.md

 node test/unit/chain-tests.js | node_modules/.bin/tap-spec
 ```

-To activate TLS connection with the member services the following actions are needed:
+If you wish to activate TLS connection with the member services the following actions are needed:

-- Modify *$FABRIC/membersrvc/membersrvc.yaml* as follows:
+- Modify `$GOPATH/src/github.com/hyperledger/fabric/membersrvc/membersrvc.yaml` as follows:

 ```
 server: